-19.2 Opening/copying data
+3.19.2 Opening/copying data

-open_data([x, checks]) Read netCDF data as a DataSet object open_url([x, ftp_details, wait, file_stop]) Read netCDF data from a url as a DataSet object open_thredds([x, wait, checks]) Read thredds data as a DataSet object from_xarray(ds) Convert an xarray dataset to an nctoolkit dataset This will first save the xarray dataset as a temporary netCDF file.
-DataSet.copy(self) Make a deep copy of an DataSet object nctoolkit.open_data(x=[], checks=True, kwargs) Read netCDF data as a DataSet object
+open_data([x, checks]) Read netCDF data as a DataSet object open_url([x, ftp_details, wait, file_stop]) Read netCDF data from a url as a DataSet object open_thredds([x, wait, checks]) Read thredds data as a DataSet object open_geotiff([x]) Read geotiff and convert to nctoolkit dataset from_xarray(ds) Convert an xarray dataset to an nctoolkit dataset This will first save the xarray dataset as a temporary netCDF file.
+DataSet.copy(self) Make a deep copy of an DataSet object Note: This will not make disk copies of the temporary files underlying datasets, so it will be disk-space efficient.

-19.2.1 nctoolkit.open_data
+nctoolkit.open_data